chepkok3/Enumerable/README.md

 Install this project with:

-- cd decode-morse
+- cd Enumerable
 - ubuntu version 22 or higher

 ### Usage

 To run the project, execute the following command:

-- ruby decode.rb
+- ruby my_list.rb

 ### Run tests